bmilts/Mobile-Store/README.md

 ### Step 11: Client side code for handling stripe payment, didCreatePayment sends data to stripe, stripe response sent back, to finish in didFinishWith to see if payment was successful or not.

+### Step 12: Firebase security rules, added create rights for logged in user and added admin rights to logged in admin user within admin app.

+### Step 13: UI Clean up making application run smoother by reducing image sizes

+### Step 14: (Necessary improvements) In process of adding extra features.
+Firstly adding a remove from database when item is purchased, secondly adding a weight to items for a shipping fee calculator in basket.

+### Step 15: (Planned) implement end to end tests to check Guest functionality/User Register/Log in, Add and remove from cart, User purchase.

+### Future Improvements: Facebook and apple login, Firebase email on product purchase, Firebase live chat with users for any customer issues or notifications on phone via firebase when item is purchased or shipped.

 ## Key Learning

 * Storyboard building/Auto Layout/Stackviews